| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Early (late 1960's)

 Toshiba Fluorescent display electronic calculator.
-14-digit display w/memory.
+Fourteen digit display

-Fixed decimal w/ rotary-switch selectable decimal point location.
+w/memory.
+Fixed decimal with rotary-switch selectable decimal point location.

 Toshiba TOSCAL BC-1421